Keine Macht für Niemand: Reception

-The album is considered a classic in Germany.

 Musikexpress ranked Keine Macht für Niemand number 3 in its list of the 100 best German albums of all time.

+It was voted number 4 in the list of the 50 best German albums of all time in the German-language edition of Rolling Stone.

 The German band Kraftklub named their album Keine Nacht für Niemand (“No night for nobody”) after it.